ChrisPenner/ChrisPenner.github.io/site/drafts/restricting-monads.md

 ```

 In this simplified example we clearly see that we can use our host languages features arbitrarily to construct a smaller
 program within our ReadWrite DSL.
-Our simple program here just reads a line of input from the user and then greats them by name.
+Our simple program here just reads a line of input from the user and then greets them by name.

 This is all well and good in such a simple case, however if we expand our simple `ReadWrite` effect slightly by adding a new effect: